 4.2 Personnel and Performance.
 Subscriber shall be responsible for the performance of its personnel (including employees and contractors) in compliance with the Agreement.
 Subscriber enters into the Agreement on behalf of its Affiliates that make use of the Services.

 4.3 Non-Fastly Services.
-Subscriber may choose to use services not provided by Fastly (“Non-Fastly Services”) with the Services and in doing so grants Fastly permission to interoperate with the Non-Fastly Services as directed by Subscriber or the Non-Fastly Services.
-Unless specified in a Service Order: (a) Fastly does not warrant or support Non-Fastly Services, (b) as between Fastly and Subscriber, Subscriber assumes all responsibility for the Non-Fastly Services and any disclosure, modification or deletion of Subscriber Data by the Non-Fastly Services and (c) Fastly shall have no liability for, and Subscriber is not relieved of any obligations under the Agreement or entitled to any refund, credit, or other compensation due to any unavailability of the Non-Fastly Services or any change in the ability of Fastly to interoperate with the Non-Fastly Services.
+Subscriber may choose to use or offer services not provided by Fastly (“Non-Fastly Services”) with the Services and in doing so grants Fastly permission to interoperate with the Non-Fastly Services as directed by Subscriber or the Non-Fastly Services.
+Unless specified in a Service Order: (a) Fastly does not warrant or support Non-Fastly Services; (b) as between Fastly and Subscriber, Subscriber assumes all responsibility for the Non-Fastly Services and any disclosure, modification or deletion of Subscriber Data by the Non-Fastly Services; and (c) Fastly shall have no liability for, and Subscriber is not relieved of any obligations under the Agreement or entitled to any refund, credit, or other compensation due to any unavailability of the Non-Fastly Services or any change in the ability of Fastly to interoperate with the Non-Fastly Services.